andrewjensen/hekla/README.md

 ## Getting Started

-The easiest way to start using Hekla is through the [CLI tool](packages/hekla-cli).
-You can also install and use the [core analysis](packages/hekla-core) and [viewer](packages/hekla-viewer) packages directly.
+The easiest way to start using Hekla is through the [Webpack plugin](packages/hekla-webpack-plugin) and the [CLI tool](packages/hekla-cli).
+You can also install and use the [core analysis](packages/hekla-core) package directly.

+## "Hekla?"

+Hekla is named after a [volcano in Iceland](https://en.wikipedia.org/wiki/Hekla)!